Helastinen/tic-tac-toe-react/README.md

 History
 - add history modal, which shows:
-  -- how many games have been played
+  -- how many games have been played -> in progress
-  -- how many times player one has won
+  -- how many times player one has won -> in progress -- how many times player two has won-> in progress -- how many ties -> in progress
+  -- average win round
+  -- how many times won with X
-  -- how many times player two has won
+  -- how many times won with O